frbori/TeamsMeetingRecordingsNoDownloadAzureFunctions/README.md

 - Details (tells in which step the error occurred)
 - Exceptions (dumps the exceptions)
-- CorrelationId (to correlate entities belonging to the same function execution instance)
+- CorrelationId (to correlate entities belonging to the same function execution instance) All the dates and times are logged in UTC.

-All the dates and times are logged in UTC.
+You can use the handy tool [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) to see the entities that have been already added to the table.

 ## How to deploy
 Deploying the solution on your tenant comprises 3 main steps: